We only need three things from you to complete the expedited Texas apostille death certificate service process.

 The Texas Secretary of State will only accept and issue apostille certificates and authentication certificates on original Texas death certificates that are physically presented to them not copies.

 When we say an “original death certificate” this means you have an original Texas death certificate that was issued at the time (year) of the persons death or a certified copy of a death certificate that you can order and obtain from either Texas Vital Statistics (also called Texas Vital Records) or from the Texas county clerk’s office of where the official death record was first recorded at.

-If not, you must order a new certified copy of your death certificate from Texas Vital Records or from the Texas county of where you were born (ordering at the county level is by far the fastest way and what we recommend) because the Texas Secretary of State won’t be able to find that old of death record in their state records database.
+If not, you must order a new certified copy of your death certificate from Texas Vital Records or from the Texas county of where the person died (ordering at the county level is by far the fastest way and what we recommend) because the Texas Secretary of State won’t be able to find that old of death record in their state records database.

 If your state certified copy or original Texas death certificate was issued between 1980-1999 you have roughly a 50/50 chance that it will be rejected by the Texas Secretary of State because they won’t be able to find that old of death record in their state records database.